 In 2023, set yourself up for success and budget and make sure these 15 missing budget items are in your monthly budget.

-It can be easy to overlook gift giving when you sit down to write your monthly budget.
-So often I would sit down, write out what I thought was a flawless budget, and then realize that I had forgotten about an upcoming birthday, anniversary, or housewarming party.
-Keep track of these dates and reference them when you sit down to build your budget.
-Don’t forget about gifts for birthday parties that your children are invited to!
+It can be easy to overlook gift-giving when you sit down to write your monthly budget.
+So often I would sit down, write out what I thought was a flawless budget, and then realize I had forgotten about a gift I needed for an upcoming event.

 2. Car Maintenance

-I hate to be the bearer of bad news, but here it is: cars break.
-They are not not built to last forever, and in the meantime they require oil changes, tire replacements, and registration costs.
-If you put
+I hate to be the bearer of bad news, but here it is … cars break.
+They are not built to last forever.

 3. Entertainment Money

 Just because you want to save more and spend less doesn’t mean that you have to skip out on entertainment entirely.
 So many people think that when you are on a budget that you can’t have any fun.

 Truthfully, you can have a lot of fun but you have to plan it out.
 Consider setting aside some money each month to do something fun with your family and friends.